Bispectral Neural Networks: Completeness of the Bispectrum

 \section{Completeness of the Bispectrum}

-As described in the main text, the bispectrum is a (generically) complete invariant map with respect to a given compact group $G$ \cite{kakarala2009completeness}.
+The bispectrum is a (generically) complete invariant map with respect to a given compact group $G$ \cite{kakarala2009completeness}.
 Here, \textit{generic} is a technical term that means ``outside of a set of measure zero.''
 For instance, in the finite commutative group case, this amounts to uniqueness for all elements of the space that have all-nonzero Fourier coefficients.
 In practice, this property is easily derived from the exactly computable inverse of the bispectrum; see, for instance, algorithms spelled out in \cite{giannakis1989signal, kondor2008thesis}.
-In these computations, an inverse is defined whenever denominators -- which end up being Fourier coefficients recursively computed -- appearing in the calculations are nonzero.
+In these computations, an inverse is defined whenever denominators\textemdash which end up being Fourier coefficients recursively computed\textemdash appearing in the calculations are nonzero.